 17. Laundry Detergent

 Similar to dryer sheets, laundry detergent has seemingly flown under the radar for far too long.
 These large bulky plastic jugs and containers quickly contribute to the unnecessary plastic waste that each home produces.
 The good news is that some great companies are beginning to pay attention to these overlooked containers and create great alternatives.
-Companies like Dropps & Tru Earth are doing a fantastic job tackling these problems head-on.
+Products like Tru Earth Eco-Strips are a fantastic solution for tackling these problems head-on.

 18. Using a Washing Line or Drying Rack